warrensbox/terraform-switcher/docs/_site/index.md

 # Terraform Switcher

-The `tfswitch` command lets you switch between different terraform versions.
+The `tfswitch` command line tool lets you switch between different versions of [terraform](https://www.terraform.io/).
-If you do not have a particular version installed, `tfswitch` will download the version you desire.
+If you do not have a particular version of terraform installed, `tfswitch` will download the version you desire.
 The installation is minimal and easy.
 Once installed, simply select the version you require from the dropdown and start using terraform.